Spinal Deformities Treatment

 Bracing

 Bracing can be used for slowing or halting the progression of a spinal curve.
-Wearing a brace is generally used for childhood scoliosis, as it remains ineffective when it comes to straightening an adult’s spine.
+Wearing a brace is typically used for childhood scoliosis, as it remains ineffective when it comes to straightening an adult’s spine.

 Surgery

 When a spinal deformity reaches a certain degree, surgery may be required in order to prevent the curve from progressing further.
-Surgery for a spinal deformity is typically a complex procedure and will require a detailed understanding by the patient and their family prior to its undertaking.
-A discussion around the aim, the benefits and the potential risks/complications will be had with Dr Sherief.
-Feel free to ask as many questions as you like.
-Surgery aims to fuse the spine but not necessarily fully straighten it.
+Surgery for a spinal deformity is typically a complex procedure and requires a detailed understanding by the patient and their family prior to its undertaking.

-Why Choose Dr Sherief Elsayed for Spinal Deformities Treatment in Dubai?
+Dr Sherief Elsayed for Spinal Deformities Treatment in Dubai?

 Dr Sherief is one of the most renowned surgeons for spinal deformities treatment in Dubai.
-He has a great specialization in all kinds of spinal treatments.
+He has a great specialisation in all kinds of spinal treatments.
 Not only does he have a great clinical success record, but he is also one of the very few surgeons worldwide trained in the use of robot-assisted surgeries.
 His patients’ reviews are the testimonials of his caring, confidential and discreet approach to them.